International Business Careers: Options and Job Titles

 - Woman's Protection and Empowerment Manager

-Global Trade, Sales and Marketing: According to the World Trade Association (WGO), in 2014 merchandise exports from WTO members totaled US$ 18.0 trillion.
-Exports of commercial services garnered US$ 4.87 trillion.
+According to the World Trade Association (WTO), in 2018 merchandise exports from WTO members totaled 19.67 trillion U.S. dollars.
+Exports of commercial services garnered 5.63 trillion dollars.

 - Assistant Manager, International Marketing Services